 \section{Introduction}

-In order to study ergodic properties of a dynamical system $f:M\to M$ we need to understand the invariant probability measures.
+In order to study ergodic properties of a dynamical system $f\colon M\to M$ we need to understand the invariant probability measures.
 This means, probability measures $\mu$ such that $\mu(f^{-1}A)=\mu(A)$ for every measurable set $A\subset M$.

-When a diffeomorhpism $f:M\to M$ is a partially hyperbolic map, one of the main features that it has is the existence of invariant foliations.
+When a diffeomorphism $f\colon M\to M$ is a partially hyperbolic map, one of the main features that it has is the existence of invariant foliations.
 By partially hyperbolic, we mean that on the tangent bundle of $M$ there exist invariant stable and unstable bundles, that respectively contracts and expands uniformly, and a center bundle that is dominated by the other ones, see Section~\ref{sec.holonomies} for the precise definition.
 The invariant foliations are tangent to these linear bundles, and are useful to study the dynamical behavior of $f$.

-We can relate foliations and invariant measures via disintegration, see Section~\ref{sec.disint} for the definitions and properties of the disintegration.
+We can relate foliations and invariant measures via disintegration, see Section~\ref{sec.disint} for the definitions and properties.
 Understanding these disintegrations gives a powerful tool to study ergodic properties of our dynamical systems.
-An example of this are the SRB measures of hyperbolic systems defined in \cite{Sin72}, \cite{ruelle76}, \cite{bowen2008}.
-These measures capture the statistical behavior of almost all points, with respect to the Lebesgue measure and they are characterized by its disintegration along the unstable foliation.
+An example of this are the SRB measures of hyperbolic systems defined in \cite{Sin72, ruelle76, bowen2008}.
+These measures capture the statistical behavior of almost all points, with respect to the Lebesgue measure, and they are characterized by their disintegration along the unstable foliation.

 Another example of the importance of the disintegration along invariant foliations is the celebrated Ledrappier-Young formula \cite{LY85a} that relates Lyapunov exponents and metric entropy.
-The metric entropy of a measure preserving dynamical system is a number that measures how chaotic the system.
+The metric entropy of a measure-preserving dynamical system is a number that measures how chaotic the system is.
 The Lyapunov exponents measure the exponential expansion/contraction of the derivative.
 The formula states,